mrf345/flask_minify/README.md

         to bypass all routes on a certain blueprint you can just pass the pattern as such:
             minify(app, bypass=['blueprint_name.*'])

+        when whitelisting script types, include '' (empty string) in the list to include script blocks which are missing the type attribute.
         '''
 ```